MarkStocksUK/White_Wine_Analysis/README.md

    macro avg       0.97      0.97      0.97      3402
 weighted avg       0.97      0.97      0.97      3402
 ```
-97% accuracy using Random Forest, another improvement on the Decision Tree model and the confusion matrix is looking good too.
+97% accuracy using Random Forest, another improvement on the Decision Tree model and the confusion matrix, is also looking good.

 #### Extra Trees
 ```